kudrom/lupulo/docs/listeners.rst

     Send the JSON data to the frontend if it's valid.

-    :param str data: JSON string with the data sent by the device.
+    :param str data: JSON string with the data sent by the data source.

 If the JSON string is not valid, it's automatically discarded by the sse resource and therefore is not sent to the frontend.

-So, a listener should react asynchronously to the events the device is sending, translate them to a JSON string and publish it to the sse resource.
+So, a listener should react asynchronously to the events the data source is sending, translate them to a JSON string and publish it to the sse resource.

 .. note::